Search

 • Have a GPA of at least 3.0 and not be on academic probation

-• Be enrolled on campus at Duke Kunshan – enrolling in an underload is not permitted when you are studying abroad or otherwise away from Duke Kunshan
+• Be enrolled on campus at Duke Kunshan University – enrolling in an underload is not permitted when you are studying away or otherwise away from Duke Kunshan University

 • For a first underload term: have already passed at least 64 credits